William Tyler Page: Clerk of House of Representatives

-In 1919, the year after the war ended, Page was elected Clerk of the House of Representatives from the 66th United States Congress to the 71st Congress ended in 1931.
+In 1919, the year after the war ended, Page was elected Clerk of the House of Representatives from the 66th United States Congress, and held that office until the 71st Congress ended in 1931.
 The majority in power in the 1920s was the Republican Party.
 Later, he was Emeritus Minority Clerk, for the remainder of his life.
 He was highly respected by members of both major parties throughout his service, as a principled gentleman whose patriotism was inspirational and whose love of America was unquestioned.

 Page died 11 years later, during the first year of America's involvement in the Second World War, on October 19, 1942, after serving his country his entire adult life humbly but always proudly.
 The House of Representatives adjourned the following day in his honor.

-For many years, Page had also served as the President General of the United States Flag Association.
-The night before his death, he gave an address to the women's lineage society, the Daughters of the American Revolution on the Golden (50th) Anniversary of the writing of the Pledge of Allegiance to the American Flag (1892).
+For many years, Page also served as the President General of the United States Flag Association.
+Two days before his death, he gave an address to the Daughters of the American Revolution on the Golden Anniversary of the writing of the Pledge of Allegiance to the American Flag (1892).